 The course of chemotherapy will continue after surgery, to destroy any remaining cancer cells and stop the sarcoma from spreading outside the bone.
 This is known as adjuvant chemotherapy.

 Chemotherapy can make you feel better by relieving the symptoms of the cancer, but it can have unpleasant side effects.
 Any side effects that do occur can often be controlled with medicines.

-A small number of people may develop late side effects, sometimes many years after their treatment for Ewing’s sarcoma.
-These can include a change in the way the heart and lungs work and a slight increase in the risk of developing another cancer in later life.
+A small number of people may develop late side effects from the treatment they’ve received, sometimes many years after their treatment for Ewing’s sarcoma.
+These can include a change in the way the heart and kidneys work and a slight increase in the risk of developing another cancer in later life.

 Your doctor or nurse will explain more about any possible late side effects.

 Clinical trials for Ewing’s sarcoma are especially important for learning more about such a rare cancer, in order to cure more people.
-Currently a large trial called the Euro-Ewing 99 trial is being carried out for children, young people and adults up to the age of 50 who have Ewing's sarcoma.
-It is looking at different combinations of chemotherapy drugs with surgery and radiotherapy.
+Currently a large trial called the Euro-Ewing 2012 trial is being carried out for children, young people and adults up to the age of 50 who have Ewing's sarcoma.
+It is looking at different combinations of chemotherapy drugs.
 Your doctor or specialist nurse can discuss any trials that may be relevant to your situation.

 Before any trial is allowed to take place, it must have been approved by an ethics committee, which protects the interests of patients taking part.